(Reprinted from July 21, 2014 and edited for current events).

 While we laud our technological advances, it seems the one thing we are most adept at is killing each other.

-So last night my wife and I, as we are wont to do each evening, talked about our days and the state of this spinning sphere like some morbid carousel we find ourselves stuck on.
+So one night, my wife and I, as we are wont to do each evening, talked about our days and the state of this spinning sphere like some morbid carousel we find ourselves stuck on.
 We both have been at this so-called peace work for most of our lives.
 At times we wonder why.
 We went to bed rather depressed.

 I awoke to a text message from her.
-She was sharing a scripture she read this morning.
+She was sharing a scripture she read that morning.

 “So let’s not get tired of doing what is good.
 At just the right time we will reap a harvest of blessing if we don’t give up.
 Therefore whenever we have the opportunity, we should do good to everyone – especially to those in the family of faith.”
 (Galatians 6:9-10).
 As she said in her text, pretty apropos.